airsplay/R2R-EnvDrop/README.md

 ```
 bash run/agent.bash 0
 ```
 0 is the id of GPU.
-It will train the agent and save the snapshot under snap/agent/
+It will train the agent and save the snapshot under snap/agent/.
+Unseen success rate would be around 46%.

 ### Agent + Speaker (Back Translation)
 After pre-training the speaker and the agnet,